 12:00- 1:00 p.m.

-Posted by Emily Keehn
+Posted by Emily Nagisa Keehn

-The Human Rights Program invites applications for its Visiting Fellows Program in the 2017-2018 academic year.
+The Human Rights Program invites applications for its Visiting Fellows Program for the 2018-2019 academic year.
 The Visiting Fellows Program gives individuals with a demonstrated commitment to human rights an opportunity to step back and conduct a serious inquiry in the human rights field.
 Visiting Fellows are usually scholars with a substantial background in human rights, experienced activists, or members of the judiciary or other branches of government.

 The fellows form an essential part of the human rights community at Harvard Law School, and participate in the Human Rights Program’s bi-monthly Visiting Fellows Colloquium, as well as a number of other activities.

 The Human Rights Program provides approximately four fellows annually with a shared office space, access to computers, and use of the Harvard library system.
 As a general matter, the Human Rights Program does not fund fellows.
 However, applicants who are nationals of low or middle income countries are eligible for the Eleanor Roosevelt Fellowship, which offers a stipend to help defray the cost of living.
 In order to profit from the fellowship, fluent spoken English is essential.